 Take-Two said, “It would be the greatest acquisition of its history to create the largest most mobile game publishers in the industry.”

-Take-Two’s rarely seen in mobile games; some of its offerings include Dragon City, Monster Legends, Top Eleven, Two Dots, and WWE SuperCard.The final documentation process will take place soon; following the acquisition, Strauss Zelnick, Chairman, and CEO of Zynga will stay back in his position; simultaneously, the overall organization management group of Take-Two will usher in the combined team for future exploration.
+Take-Two’s rarely seen in mobile games; some of its offerings include Dragon City, Monster Legends, Top Eleven, Two Dots, and WWE SuperCard.The final documentation process will take place soon; following the acquisition, Strauss Zelnick, Chairman and CEO of Zynga, will stay back in his position; simultaneously, Take-Two’s overall organization management group will usher in the combined team for future exploration.

 The acquisition of Zynga will be a great deal ever in the gaming realm, outstripping Microsoft’s takeover of Bethesda, worth nearly $8.1bn, and the leading entertainment firm Tencent‘s buyout of Supercell for $8.6bn.

 “We are thrilled to announce our transformative transaction with Zynga, which significantly diversifies our business and establishes our leadership position in mobile, the fastest-growing segment of the interactive entertainment industry,” said Strauss Zelnick, chairman and CEO.

 “Combining Zynga’s expertise in mobile and next-generation platforms with Take-Two’s best-in-class capabilities and intellectual property will enable us to advance further our mission to connect the world through games while achieving significant growth and synergies together,” – Frank Gibeau, CEO.